orgalvin/Shadowrun-Rules/Lore/Places.md

 #### Pitstop
 *Food, Contacts*
 Pitstop is a run-down neighborhood bar run by an ex-racer by the name of [[People#Crash|Crash]].
 With stained concrete floors and a counter that'll put as many splinters in ya as drinks, the main draw of the place is it's position as the only gang-unaffiliated watering hole in the neighborhood.
 People find a bit of safety in that fact, and as a result it's become your go-to forum for job requests and a quick (if a bit greasy) bite.
+Generally covered with racing memorabilia.

+#### Warlock's Lodge
+*Club*
+Located in the Northern Barrens.

 #### Wooded Acres
 *Residential*